 A digital frequency discriminator provides an output signal that is linearly proportional to the frequency of the limiter outputs.
 The discriminator output is filtered and averaged using a combined averaging filter and envelope detector.
-The demodulated 2FSK data from the post demodulator filter is recovered by threshold detecting the envelope detector output, as shown in Figure 48.
+The demodulated 2FSK data from the post demodulator filter is recovered by slicing against the output of the envelope detector, as shown in Figure 49.
 This method of demodulation corrects for frequency errors between transmitter and receiver when the received spectrum is close to or within the IF bandwidth.
 This envelope detector output is also used for AFC readback and provides the frequency estimate for the AFC control loop.